baskuit/pinyon/src/algorithm/tree-bandit/readme.md

 ### Tree Search and RL Analogy

-The default `StopEarly` template parameter is a good moment to introduce this design principle of surskit.
+The default `return_if_expand` template parameter is a good moment to introduce this design principle of surskit.

 ### Defaults